heygideon/gideon.sh/src/content/projects/blue-coat-school.md

 Everyone could view leaderboards, broken down by whole school and year group, to encourage _friendly_ competition, and teachers running the event could add events and enter scores, with 100% less Excel.

-## Result
+---

-- Over 120 students and teachers signed up in the first day
-- Leaderboards were used in closing assemblies to announce winners
+Over 120 students and teachers signed up in the first day, and I got really positive feedback!
+My leaderboards were used in closing assemblies to announce winners.